-However, the iO is still louder than most sonic toothbrushes, but it is approximately 8-10 decibels quieter than most other Oral-B brushes.
+However, the iO is still louder than most sonic toothbrushes, but it is approximately 2-12 decibels quieter than most other Oral-B brushes (subject to model).

 Paying more for an electric toothbrush doesn’t mean a quieter toothbrush.
 In fact, some of the quietest options are the cheaper ones.

 Having a bearing on the sound can be the power or number of brush head movements.